 When comparing EAM and CAFM, there is some overlap between the two types of software—primarily in asset management.
 Both EAM and CAFM were revolutionary in modernizing facility management as a whole.
 These programs digitized how facility managers track and manage company property and employees.
 This paved the way for new, more integrated technology.

-As technology has evolved, so have facility management tools.
+As technology has evolved and we look back at the history of facility management, it’s interesting to see what’s changed.
 CAFM and EAM software have evolved into what’s known in the facility management world as an integrated workplace management system (IWMS).

-IWMS is essentially a combination of previous facility management software but with an added boost.
-This kind of facility management software makes managing space, equipment, and employees much easier and more efficient than other programs.
+IWMS is essentially a combination of previous FM software but with an added boost.
+This kind of FM software makes managing space, equipment, and employees much easier and more efficient than other programs.

 What’s more, technology like the Internet of Things (IoT), artificial intelligence (AI), and smart sensors have made their way into IWMS software.
 This has given it a unique edge over previous software.